vuxcode/pr1-project-pokeballstore/Guide for vs code and github.md

 VS Code creates the repo on GitHub and pushes your files automatically. 🎉

 (You’ll see the confirmation link appear in the Output panel — click to open it in GitHub.)

+Make sure that your index files where you have your project is saved in the correct folder.

+everything that you do in this folder, add something or delete, when you commit, it will change on github.

+For ex.
+If you were to add a picture in the folder, that picture would uppload to your Repo.

+Hm, we will see if i did something wrong.
+Hopfully you have followed this guide and everything works for you.
+I will try to debug...

+This commit does not belong to any branch on this repository, and may belong to a fork outside of the repository.

+The problem seams to be that i already have one repo connected...